comeaujoseph/crypto-tracker/README.md

 - Horizontal Pod Autoscaling: as load increases it will deploy more pods (application)

 The application is separated into 2 component; API and worker, so that we can scale and rollout releases independently.
-The API will use Gunicorn, which is a pure-Python WSGI server for UNIX.
-There an AWS classic load balancer sitting in front of the API to balance traffic.
+The API will use Gunicorn, which is a pure-Python WSGI server for UNIX, and a AWS classic load balancer to distribute traffic.

-!!
-Note !!: CI/CD (Jenkins + BlueOcean) not documented.
+**Note:** CI/CD (Jenkins + BlueOcean) not documented.

 ### PostgreSQL